 State and federal regulations require subcontractors and DBE firms to be paid promptly.
-The contractor must pay its subcontractors, regardless of their status as a DBE, within 7 days.
+The contractor must pay its subcontractors within 7 days of receiving a progress payment, regardless of their status as a DBE.
 All other entities, such as materials suppliers, must be paid within 30 days of receipt of each progress payment.